MennaAhmed404/Medical_Insurance_Cost_Prediction/README.md

 The goal of this project is to predict medical insurance charges based on personal attributes such as age, BMI, smoking status, and region.

-This project follows a complete Machine Learning workflow from data understanding to model deployment preparation.
+This project follows a complete Machine Learning workflow from data understanding and preprocessing to model development, evaluation, interpretability, and deployment.

 ---